acl-org/acl-anthology/hugo/content/info/contrib.md

 ### Register your meeting

 All publications chairs need to obtain a volume ID, of the form `X99-9` for conferences and `W99-99` for workshops.
 See [Volume and Paper IDs](#volume-and-paper-ids) for more information.
+This should be done before the paper submission deadline for your conference.

 If you are chairing a meeting attached as a satellite of a main conference (e.g., ACL or EMNLP), please work with the main conference publication chair to receive your volume ID.